swarajdalmia/ML-Notes/notes/gradient-descent-variants.md

  - Nadam
  Nadam is another small extension of the Adam method.
 As the name suggests, here, we incorporate NAG into Adam.

+In particular, [Reddi et al., 2019] show that there are situations where Adam can diverge due to poor variance control.
+In a follow-up work [Zaheer et al., 2018] proposed a hotfix to Adam, called Yogi which addresses these issues.
+For gradients with significant variance we may encounter issues with convergence.
+They can be amended by using larger minibatches or by switching to an improved estimate for s_t .
+Yogi offers such an alternative.

+ ## Learning Rate Scheduler
+So far we primarily focused on optimization algorithms for how to update the weight vectors rather than on the rate at which they are being updated.
+Nonetheless, adjusting the learning rate is often just as important as the actual algorithm.

+- Most obviously the magnitude of the learning rate matters.
+If it is too large, optimization diverges, if it is too small, it takes too long to train or we end up with a suboptimal result.
+We saw previously that the condition number of the problem matters (see e.g., Section 11.6 for details).
+Intuitively it is the ratio of the amount of change in the least sensitive direction vs. the most sensitive one.
+- Secondly, the rate of decay is just as important.
+If the learning rate remains large we may simply end up bouncing around the minimum and thus not reach optimality.
+Section 11.5 discussed this in some detail and we analyzed performance guarantees in Section 11.4.
+In short, we want the rate to decay, but probably more slowly than  (𝑡−12)  which would be a good choice for convex problems.
+- Another aspect that is equally important is initialization.
+This pertains both to how the parameters are set initially (review Section 4.8 for details) and also how they evolve initially.
+This goes under the moniker of warmup, i.e., how rapidly we start moving towards the solution initially.
+Large steps in the beginning might not be beneficial, in particular since the initial set of parameters is random.
+The initial update directions might be quite meaningless, too.

+[Look here](https://d2l.ai/chapter_optimization/lr-scheduler.html).
+Verious policies like factor scheduler, cosine scheduler, warmup etc are discussed.